 Wellington Chocolate Factory sources beans from around the world and crafts them into chocolate at their Wellington Factory.
 All their products are Fairtrade certified.
 You can buy their products in pre-set gifting bundles, design your own bundle, or buy them individually.
-They do 75g bars in the following flavours for $10 each:
+Their flavours include:

 - salted caramel milk

 - original milk

 Blocks are 75-85g for between $10 and $15.

 The whole Wellington Chocolate Factory range is certified Fairtrade and organic, and many of their products are vegan :-)